DRAMA - Mrs J Ross Head of department

 - Physical Theatre

-Drama is a popular subject at GCSE and students opting for the subject follow the WJEC GCSE Drama course.
+Drama is a popular subject at GCSE and students opting for the subject follow the Eduqas GCSE Drama course.

-The first year of GCSE Drama is used to build on performance and technical skills learned at KS3 and to introduce theatre practitioners and a range of devising techniques.
-The set text will be studied in the summer term.
+Year 10 The first year of GCSE Drama is used to build on performance and technical skills learned at KS3 and to introduce theatre practitioners and a range of devising techniques.
+The set text will be studied in the spring term.

-Two performance assessments are completed in Year 11 followed by a written exam which relates to coursework performances and the set text explored during the course.
+Year 11 Two performance assessments are completed in Year 11 followed by a written exam in the summer term.

 Click here for the course Summary and entry requirements